juliusoh/lfz-full-stack-lessons/exercises/express-intro/README.md

 ### Quiz

 - How do you add `express` to your package dependencies?
-- What Express application method binds the application to a network `PORT`?
+- What Express application method binds the server to a network `PORT`?